 - Weight capacity

-Keeping a close eye on the above stats should help you find the best product for your budget.
-These are the specs I used when developing this list.
+Keeping a close eye on the above stats should help you find the best product for your budget, so it’s a good idea to compare ’em when thinking about prospective treadmills.